isb-cgc/Community-Notebooks/HTAN/README.rst

 **Python Notebooks/Identifying_HTAN_Data_Files_by_Organ_in_ISB-CGC.ipynb** - demonstrates how users can identify and access assay data for a particular organ or cancer type using Google BigQuery metadata tables.

+**Python Notebooks/Identifying_and_Compiling_Precancer_Cases_and_Samples_in_HTAN.ipynb** - illustrates how to make use of HTAN Google BigQuery clinical and biospecimen tables to identify precancer cases and specimens in HTAN.

 Molecular and Cellular Data in HTAN
 -----------------------------------